cudoventures/cudos-builders/readme.md

 - explorer: 0 (disables the module) or 1 (enabled the module)
 - faucet: 0 (disables the module) or 1 (enabled the module)
 - monitoring: 0 (disables the module) or 1 (enabled the module)
+- local-docker-source: remote (downloads the source code from the github) or local (uses local version of the source code)

 The parameters are passed in the following way: